Josiwe/Josiwe.ATS.Cheats/README.md

 # Against The Storm Cheats

+Update 02/21/24: Hey folks, thanks for your interest in this mod.
+Development has stalled and no further updates are forthcoming.
+Feel free to fork the mod and re-use the code, make any changes, or release it on your own github.
+Thanks for all the interest and here's hoping it will be of use to another developer. - Josiwe

 Update 11/24/23: Many new cheat powers added by user Kurdran - thank you so much!
 You should now consider this mod to be co-authored by both of us :)

 The compiled mod is meant to be loaded into the game with [BepInEx](https://github.com/BepInEx/BepInEx).